A modular, open-source search engine for our world.

 The Pelias architecture has three main components and several smaller pieces.

 The importers filter, normalize, and ingest geographic datasets into the Pelias database.
-Currently there are five officially supported importers:
+Currently there are six officially supported importers:

 - OpenStreetMap: supports importing nodes and ways from OpenStreetMap